LuciaPerez/PUWI/README.md

 	   PHP >= 5.4.7
 	   xdebug >= 2.2.1

+In order to revise the **coverage report**, it's necessary to have 'coverage-html' as logging type in the PHPUnit configuration file and also you have to establish write permissions for the directory where the resultant files of HTML coverage analysis are going to be saved.

 ### Installing PUWI
 1. Download the project from the URL:
   `git clone https://github.com/LuciaPerez/PUWI.git`

+2. Download the correct PHPUnit version to run this project and save it in the PUWI directory:[Download PHPUnit](http://localhost/ghpage/phpunit.tar.gz)

-2. First of all, it's necessary to check in `~/PUWI/config.ini.inc` the following locations:
+3. First of all, it's necessary to check in `~/PUWI/config.ini.inc` the following locations:

 	 **- serverDirectory** is the directory where *php.ini* file is located, in Apache server is /etc/apache2/